NBA Draft Betting Odds

 Since there is no clear-cut player above the rest (as Zion Williamson a few years ago), their decision to draft a player depends on a lot of factors.

-One of the most important may be boosting areas in their squad that need reinforcements the most.
+One of the most important may be boosting areas in their squad that need reinforcement the most.
 If a team has a top-tier player, and the best prospect plays the same position, the team has no need to draft him.

 This will cause them to change directions and go to the next best player in another position, where they need depth or playmakers.